M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Properties/index.md

 breadcrumb: Properties
 ---

+The following attributes can be use to associated C# methods with property-related functionality within the M-Files vault.

 ## Property Calculation

 The `PropertyAutomaticNumberingAttribute` attribute marks the following method to be executed to calculate a custom automatic number for an object (see [Customized automatic numbering (VBScript)](https://www.m-files.com/user-guide/latest/eng/Automatic_values.html)).